 Like every generation before it, Gen Z has particular characteristics, goals, and expectations that make it unique amongst other employee segments.
 Also like other generations, those particulars mean employers must take the time to understand what motivates Gen Z to maximize their engagement with the organization and maximize productivity.

-Therefore, Hyphen is providing you with eight simple tips for improving Gen Z employee engagement.
-When coupled with the extraordinary insights revealed by Hyphen’s feedback solutions, you’ll have both the understanding and people analytics necessary to fully engage your Gen Z employee segment.
+Therefore, Betterworks Engage is providing you with eight simple tips for improving Gen Z employee engagement.
+When coupled with the extraordinary insights revealed by Betterworks Engage’s feedback solutions, you’ll have both the understanding and people analytics necessary to fully engage your Gen Z employee segment.

 Getting to Know Gen Z